 Parameter log_rotation_period

 Туре Text string

 Value "default" - default value, 7 days.
-This value is used even if the "log_rotation_period" is not specified. "daily" or "1" "weekly" or "7" "never" <n> - in N days where N is greater than 0</n> If the rotation log mode is enabled, this parameter controls switching to the next log file based on a period of time.
+This value is used even if the "log_rotation_period" is not specified. "daily" or "1" "weekly" or "7" "never" or "0" <n> - in N days</n> If the rotation log mode is enabled, this parameter controls switching to the next log file based on a period of time.
 If enabled, the switching to the next log file occurs at midnight.
 Examples: set session log_rotation_period="weekly"